Ernst Pawel

-Ernst Pawel (January 23, 1920 — August 16, 1994) was a German American translator who worked primarily for New York Life Insurance from 1946 to 1982.
-Pawel wrote about the Holocaust and Sigmund Freud in three books from 1951 to 1960.
+Ernst Pawel (January 23, 1920 – August 16, 1994) was a German American biographer, novelist, and translator who worked primarily for New York Life Insurance from 1946 to 1982.
+Pawel wrote about the Holocaust and Sigmund Freud in three novels from 1951 to 1960.
 From 1954 to 1965 Pawel translated books by Georges Simenon and Lotte Lehman.

 During the 1980s, Pavel released biographies of Franz Kafka and Theodor Herzl.
-Following his death in 1994, Pawel's biography on Heinrich Heine and his memoir were released.
+Following his death in 1994, Pawel's biography of Heinrich Heine and his own memoir were released.
 The Nightmare of Reason: A Life of Franz Kafka won the Los Angeles Times Book Prize for Biography and was nominated for the American Book Award for Nonfiction in 1984.

 Early life and education

-Pawel was born in Breslau, Germany on January 23, 1920 to a Jewish couple.
+Pawel was born in Breslau, Germany on January 23, 1920, to Jewish parents.
 After Adolf Hitler took over Germany in 1933, Pawel went to Yugoslavia with his mother and father.
 While in Belgrade during his teens, Pawel worked at a bookstore.
 He also "joined clandestine Communist and Zionist youth groups".
 During the late 1930s, Pawel moved to the United States.
 For his post-secondary education, Pawel went to City College and the New School for Social Research.